New Jersey Roads - CR 579

 This NB shield takes the cake - all three digits replaced!

-Passing a multiplex with NJ 31, this is NJ 179 and CR 579, which happens a few other times (7/507, 27/527, 40/140/540) because the state highway and 5xx route numbering systems are laid out in a similar pattern (low numbers in the northeast, higher numbers in the southwest).
+Passing a multiplex with NJ 31, this is NJ 179 and CR 579 NB and SB respectively.
+This sort of pairing happens a few other times (7/507, 27/527, 40/140/540) because the state highway and 5xx route numbering systems are laid out in a similar pattern (low numbers in the northeast, higher numbers in the southwest).
 But 179/579 bucks the trend in that neither route is numbered to fit into any sort of system.
 579 just happened to be assigned after 577 and before 581, and 179 just happened to be assigned before 178 (reserved but unused) and 180 (now defunct).
-I said passing the multiplex because this is TO 31, not actually 31.
+CR 579 is TO 31, not actually 31.

 Wrong-way multiplex, wrong CR 579 shield.